Warren betting that getting personal can help her rebound

 Her team sees a winnowing field perhaps eventually setting up a fight between Warren and former New York City Mayor Michael Bloomberg, a billionaire who is pouring vast swaths of his fortune into the states that vote on Super Tuesday, March 3.
 Warren has called for a wealth tax on the nation’s rich, and her message of economic populism could give her a second campaign wind against someone like Bloomberg — if she can make it that far.

-A wild card could be Minnesota Sen. Amy Klobuchar, who genera ted late-stage enthusiasm in New Hampshire.
-Still, Warren’s campaign is betting that staff infrastructure she’s already built in 30 states means she can outlast Klobuchar, giving her a path to the nomination — albeit one that is narrowing the longer she goes without winning a state.
+A wild card could be Minnesota Sen. Amy Klobuchar, who generated late-stage enthusiasm in New Hampshire.
+Still, Warren’s campaign is betting that staff infrastructure she’s already built in around 30 states means she can play a longer political game than Klobuchar, giving her a path to the nomination — albeit one that is narrowing the longer she goes without winning a state.

+Warren has largely refrained from criticizing her top rivals, but in a lengthy memo to supporters on Tuesday, her campaign manager, Roger Lau, laid out contrasts in a way his candidate hasn’t.
+He argued that while others rise and fall, Warren will hold steady throughout a primary battle that is set to be long and protracted.

+“The process won’t be decided by the simple horse race numbers in clickbait headlines,” Lau wrote in the memo.
+“That’s never been our focus — our focus is on building a broad coalition to win delegates everywhere.”

 Top advisers point to Warren’s highlighting the Senate speech from 2017 as a new and important way to excite voters.
 The senator mentioned it after a largely forgettable performance in Friday night’s New Hampshire debate.
 It got such a good reaction that she said it on stage before an arena full of cheering Democrats at a state party dinner the next night.
 Now it’s the loudest applause line at her rallies.